MasTblog/mastblog.github.io/_posts/2025-04-13-smaller-pointers.md

 Now we can write all of our functions how we would before, replacing `node*` with `pnode`.

-Modern programming contests generally don't test contestants' abilities to optimize for space, so problems where a lot of memory is intended to be needed will set a generous memory limit, but this trick can be used to get a memory-hungry solution within the memory limit.
+Modern programming contests generally don't test contestants' abilities to optimize for space, so problems where a lot of memory is intended to be needed will set a generous memory limit, but this trick can be used to get an unintended memory-hungry solution within the memory limit, esepcially given that a lot of problems admit easier, unintended solutions that use square root decompoisition.

 In the examples above, the original struct takes up 24 bytes (due to padding), and the struct with `int` indexes takes up only 12.
-If 10 million nodes are required in a solution, which can easily be the case with data structures that use $\Theta(n \log n)$ nodes, we can save 120MB, which can make the difference between making the memory limit or not.
+If 10 million nodes are required in a solution, which can easily be the case with solution that use $\Theta(n \log n)$ or $\Theta(n \sqrt n)$ nodes, we can save 120MB, which can make the difference between making the memory limit or not.

 In [Database](https://dmoj.ca/problem/tle17c7p4), a problem with a persistent segment tree solution, I was able to save 63MB by switching from heap allocation to BSS allocation, and 33MB by switching from pointers to indexes, so actual savings may vary.